-Concurrently with the Offerings, the Company is undertaking the Note Offering, which is conditioned in its entirety upon the consummation of the Offerings.
-The Offerings are not, however, conditioned upon the consummation of the Note Offering.
+Concurrently with the Note Offering, the Company is undertaking the Common Stock Offering, which is not conditioned upon the consummation of the Note Offering.
+The Note Offering is, however, conditioned upon the consummation of the Common Stock Offering.
 The Notes will be subordinated in right of payment to all existing and future senior indebtedness of the Company, including the indebtedness evidenced by the Credit Agreement, the New Credit Agreement and the Senior Subordinated Notes.
 The Notes will rank pari passu in right of payment with the Subordinated Notes.
-The net proceeds to the Company from the Note Offering will be used to repay indebtedness outstanding under the Credit Agreement.
+The net proceeds to the Company from the Common Stock Offering will be used to repay indebtedness outstanding under the Credit Adreement.